microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 ```
 ... or for uint16\_t data this would be:
 ```
-  // Declare the ma filter with the window size and a FIFO pointer used earlier ma_u16_t ma = { .k = 0,
+  // Declare the ma filter with the window size and a pointer to the FIFO used earlier ma_u16_t ma = { .k = 0,
                   .size = 5,
                   .avg = 0,